alfredapp/gallery-edits/workflows/firefingers21/linkding-bookmarks/readme.md

 ## Setup

 Set the Base URL and API Token of your [linkding](https://github.com/sissbruecker/linkding) installation in the Workflow’s Configuration.
-You can find the API Token from your linkding Settings → Integrations → Rest API.
+You can find the API Token from your linkding Settings → Integrations → REST API.

 ## Usage